-Nozipho Sasha Thorne started as Programme Director of boMake Rural Projects in January 2018.
-Having worked in community development through Fair Trade, and as a facilitator and stands manager for the Bushfire Festival, Sasha brings a creative edge and a wealth of experience to boMake.
+Nozipho Sasha Thorne started as Director of Operations of boMake Rural Projects in January 2018.
+She also serves on the boMake Rural Projects Board as an ex-officio member.
+With an academic background in law and communication science, as well as work in rural community development through Fair Trade and as an independent concepts and project development consultant, Make Thorne, as she is affectionately known to artisans, brings a creative edge and a wealth of experience to boMake.

 Our Board of Directors

 Shelley joined boMake Rural Projects in 2010 as Programme Coordinator and was Programme Director from 2013 to 2016.
-Her continued involvement as a board member is invaluable as she has a deep knowledge of boMake and its development over the years.
+Her continued involvement as an ex-officio board member is invaluable as she has a deep knowledge of boMake and its development over the years.

-Mellisa is the Managing Director of Gone Rural Swaziland, boMake Rural Projects’ sister company.
-Mellisa provides business-related input on sustainability and financial strategy, as well as facilitating the donor support relationship between Gone Rural and boMake Rural Projects.
+Signhild is the Managing Director of Gone Rural Swaziland, boMake Rural Projects’ sister company, and an ex-officio member of the Board.
+Signhild has been part of the handcraft industry in Eswatini for 9 years.
+She provides business-related input on sustainability and financial strategy, as well as facilitating the donor support relationship between Gone Rural and boMake Rural Projects.

-Armand joined the boMake Rural Projects Board in 2015.
+Board Secretary Armand joined the boMake Rural Projects Board in 2015.
 He is a U.S. attorney, affiliated locally with T.R.
 Maseko Attorneys, Eswatini’s preeminent human rights law firm.
-Committed to improving the lives of all Swazis, Armand volunteers weekly as an instructor with Guitars for Swaziland and serves as Chair of the Board of Young Heroes in addition to his work on our board.
 Armand has lived in Eswatini since 2011.